Fones Cliffs stretches for four miles on the north bank of the Rappahannock River, upstream of Warsaw in Richmond County

 Since the first Paleo-Indians arrived in Virginia roughly 20,000 years ago, the vista from Fones Cliffs would have been recognized as a special place and used for spiritual ceremonies.

-The cliffs were created before the peak of the most recent Ice Age about 20,000 years ago, as the Rappahannock River carved its current channel and created the local topographic feature.
-The white sediments in the cliff included more than sand that had eroded off the Appalachian Mountains.
-The Fones Cliff sediments included diatomaceous earth, silica that had once coated marine algae (diatoms) in the Atlantic Ocean.
+The white sediments in the cliff include more than sand that had eroded off the Appalachian Mountains.
+The Fones Cliff sediments also include diatomaceous earth, silica that had once coated marine algae (diatoms) living in the Atlantic Ocean.
+When sea levels were higher, what is now Richmond County was submerged underneath the Atlantic Ocean and the coastline was near modern I-95.

 Those sediments in Richmond County are mapped as part of Cobham Bay Member of the Miocene Eastover Formation, part of the Chesapeake Group.
 They had been deposited over five million years ago during the Miocene Epoch, when sea levels were higher and the Coastal Plain was underwater.
 As an untold number of diatoms in that Atlantic Ocean died, their shells sank to the bottom.
 As a result of Rappahannock River erosion, the sediments are exposed now at Fones Cliffs.
 (Modern diatoms are still so common that they produce 20-30% of the oxygen on earth.)2